MaayonThayaparan/Online-Course-Project/README.md

      - python manage.py migrate
      - python manage.py runserver
 - Last commmand will run the server.
 Open web browser and enter URL: http://localhost:8000/onlinecourse
+- Without being logged in, you can do the following:
+     - View courses available
+     -

 ## Future Optimizations